cfabiolongo/EAD-CogBot/README.md

 eShell: main >
 ```

-to start a session you have to go to the telegram bot window and type the word "hello".
+To start a session you have to go to the telegram bot window and type the word "hello".

 <img src="https://github.com/cfabiolongo/EAD-CogBot/blob/master/images/waking.jpg" width="500">